BJP MLAs marshalled out of Delhi Assembly ahead of trust vote | Politics

 Opposition BJP MLAs were on Monday marshalled out of the Delhi Assembly ahead of the confidence motion tabled by Chief Minister Arvind Kejriwal.

-BJP MLAs were demanding a calling attention motion and a short discussion on various issues including the CVC report on constriction of class rooms, excise policy 2021-22 among others.
+The BJP MLAs were demanding a calling attention motion and a short discussion on various issues, including the Central Vigilance Commission report on the construction of classrooms and excise policy among others.

-BJP MLAs came to the well of House after Deputy Speaker Rakhi Birla rejected their demand for calling attention motion.
-She then asked them to leave the House for the entire day.
-They were subsequently marshalled out.
+They came to the well of the House after Deputy Speaker Rakhi Birla rejected their demand for calling attention motion.
+She then asked them to leave the House for the entire day and were later marshalled out.

+''The assembly session has been called for discussing serious issues.
+The opposition members did not respect the House and had to be marshalled out,'' Birla told the Assembly.

-Kejriwal on Friday had alleged that the opposition party's 'Operation Lotus' to topple his government failed as it could not poach any of the AAP MLAs.
+Later, while tabling the motion, Chief Minister Arvind Kejriwal alleged that the opposition party's ''Operation Lotus'' to topple his government failed as it could not poach any of the Aam Aadmi Party MLAs.

 The AAP national convener also alleged that the BJP had targeted 40 AAP MLAs and offered Rs 20 crore to each of them to switch sides.